 - Different businesses have different levels of competitiveness online.
 Some businesses do well online because they might be able to track their marketing campaigns down to the click whereas some businesses have a hard time doing that because the majority of their payment transactions are done offline.

 More advertisers = Higher CPC and CPM = Lower ROI

 As more and more businesses and advertisers move towards digital marketing, the landscape becomes more competitive.
 CPC starts going up.
 CPM starts going up.
 And we all know what is going to happen when both of those costs go up, ROI drops.

 One of the biggest reasons why digital marketing has skyrocketed in the past ten years is because of its affordability.
 You can pay $0.50 for clicks back then.
 Right now, that click for that same search term would cost you $5 and as more businesses enter into the digital marketing landscape, that cost will only go up as more advertisers are competing for the same search term.

 The advertisement cost for Google and Facebook is priced via an auction-based system.
 This means your advertising cost is based on what other advertisers are willing to pay.

 Let’s say right now you are paying $1 CPC on AdWords and you’re ranked #1.
-Tomorrow, an advertiser can come in and set his CPC budget to $10 per click and that pushes you down to #2.
+Tomorrow, a new advertiser can come in and set his/her CPC to $2 per click and that pushes you down to #2.
 To claim back your #1 spot, you would essentially have to increase your CPC budget to $2.01.
 You can watch a video on how the Adwords auction system works.

-As more and more budgets are getting allocated towards digital, the cost will gradually increase until the point where only the top advertisers are left.
+As more and more budgets gets allocated towards digital, the cost will gradually increase until the point where only the best advertisers can afford to advertise.
 Look at TV, there are only a few advertisers and you see the same businesses all the time.
 You rarely see a small business advertise on TV and that is because of the cost.